lonelyplanet/performance_test/README.md

 The test parameters used are:
 ```
-number-of-test-runs: how many times to run each test
 parallel-tasks:      how many tests to run in parallel
 db_options:          connection settings to save the results

 tests:
   name:                 arbitrary name for the test
+  number-of-test-runs:  how many times to run the test
   feature:              path to the feature that will be run (relative to the app root)
   profile:              the cucumber profile (defined by the target app, within cucumber.yml)
   threshold:            test threshold in milliseconds
 ```